-Even though Beijing, Tianjin and Hebei Province are neighboring areas, on the whole the area has always been divided both economically and politically.
+Even though Beijing, Tianjin, and Hebei Province are neighboring areas, on the whole, the area has always been divided both economically and politically.
 Each area is in turn subdivided into micro administrative and district regions that tend to protect their own interests and sources of power and autonomy.
-Jing-Jin-Ji is an attempt to reduce these internal divisions through an effective technological and infrastructural integration.
+Jing-Jin-Ji is an attempt to reduce these internal divisions through effective technological and infrastructural integration.

 Another objective of this development plan is to create new jobs and investments in Hebei, a province that surrounds the Beijing metropolitan area where 73 million people live.